Last Updated on September 20, 2023 by Matt Musico

 Aaron Judge: 62 Home Runs in 2022

-Judge is having himself the walk year of all walk years.
+Judge had himself the walk year of all walk years.
 With his 50th homer on August 29th, he became just the seventh MLB player to reach the half-century mark before September.
-This is also his second 50-homer season since debuting in 2017.
+This was also his second 50-homer season since debuting in 2017.
 He joins Ruth and Mantle as the only other Yankees sluggers to register multiple 50-homer campaigns.

-Following a .618 slugging percentage and 174 wRC+ in the first half, those numbers have increased to .784 and 252, respectively.
+Following a .618 slugging percentage and 174 wRC+ in the first half, those numbers increased to .784 and 253, respectively.

 Roger Maris: 61 Home Runs in 1961

 Entering 1961, Roger Maris already made his mark with the Yankees, as he was fresh off an MVP campaign that included 39 home runs and 112 RBI.
-He followed that up by not only setting the single-season home run record but also led the league in RBI for the second straight year (141) while winning another MVP.
+He followed that up by setting the single-season home run record, leading the league in RBI for the second straight year (141), and winning another MVP.

 What I love the most about his performance is that once April was in the books, Maris had just one homer and four RBI.
 From that point on, he didn’t finish a month with fewer than 10 homers or 21 RBI.
 When he played in Yankee victories, Maris slashed .298/.407/.702 with 47 home runs and 111 RBI.
 His 1.109 OPS in this situation was much different than the .757 mark he posted in losses.

 Babe Ruth: Lots of Dingers in Lots of Years

 Sure, Roger Maris and Aaron Judge are ahead of him, but the rest of the top five belongs to Babe Ruth.
 Unsurprisingly, these performances are among the most home runs in a season in MLB history.
 And, of course, posting four 50-homer seasons is a great way to get himself among the most home runs of all time.